CDFER/Captive-Portal-ESP32/README.md

 - Set client DHCP IP address range in private space (currently clients must accept DHCP Server Range: 4.3.2.2 to 4.3.2.12)
 - Support integrating the DHCP or IPv6 Router Advertisement (RA) options for Captive Portals on iOS 14+ and macOS Big Sur+ https://developer.apple.com/news/?id=q78sq5rv
 - Port https://github.com/Aircoookie/WLED-WebInstaller

-### Compile yourself using PlatformIO

-- Make sure Git client is installed on your system.
-- Download and install Visual Studio Code by Microsoft.
-- Open VS Code and go to the Extensions manager (the icon with the stacked blocks in the left bar)
-- Search for platformio ide and install the PlatformIO extension
-- Download the source code by executing git clone https://github.com/CDFER/Captive-Portal-ESP32.git. in some folder.
-- In VS Code Go to File -> Open Folder and open that root folder (the one that contains platformio.ini, NOT the src folder)
-- Upload to the esp32 using the right arrow button in the bottom left corner of vs code